 Acceptance into the AECP is separate from admission to the university.
-For more information, see "American English and Culture Program," page 677.
+For more information, see "English as a Second Language," page 697, call 480/965-2376, or access www.asu.edu/esl on the Web.

 Applicants with Disabilities

 Some classroom accommodations, such as Braille, audio tapes, interpreting services, enlarged print, and lab material conversions, may require an extended preparation time (i.e., one semester).
 For this reason, applicants with disabilities are encouraged to contact Disability Resources for Students (DRS) upon application to the university to request information regarding disability documentation/eligibility requirements and deadlines to ensure accommodations for the beginning of the semester.
 (If students miss DRS deadlines, DRS attempts to provide, but cannot guarantee, requested accommodations.
 Effective alternatives may be necessary.)
 Disability identification to DRS is confidential and cannot affect eligibility for admission.